Emergency Procedures and Numbers in Abu Dhabi

 In the event of any maritime accidents, call the Coast Guard emergency number (996) to start search and rescue operations.

-If a worker has been absent for three days or more due to an injury at work, the employer must inform the Ministry of Human Resources and Emiratisation within 24 hours of the incident.
+In case of injuries or death at the workplace or If a worker has been absent for three days or more due to an injury at work, the employer must inform the Ministry of Human Resources and Emiratisation within 24 hours of the incident.

 When a natural death occurs in Abu Dhabi or in case of a UAE national dying outside the Emirate, Health Care Facilities (Hospitals) should directly contact one of the morgues in Abu Dhabi or Al Ain or Al Dhafra Region.